NixOS/rfcs/rfcs/0123-flake-names.md

 Flakes can declare the field `name`.
 It represents the name of the flake.
-The derivations for a flake are no longer called `source`, but use the flake name.
+The store paths corresponding to a flake source are no longer called `source`, but use the flake name.

 # Motivation
 [motivation]: #motivation